 How about you?
 Are there any other Art and Design Precollege Programs that you think my daughter should consider?
 Thanks for your help!

 p.s.
-I wanted to mention that RISD gave me a 40% refund on the total that I paid when my daughter switched from resident to commuter.
+I wanted to mention that RISD gave me a 40% refund on the food/housing portion that I paid when my daughter switched from resident to commuter.
 I did not expect this as most summer camps do not give refunds once the camp starts but it was much appreciated!